Profitability Case - A Framework for the Most Common Case Type in Consulting Interviews

 Based on this, you calculate the margins:

-It is important to stay structured even if you think you have reached a final stage.
-Therefore, categorize your approaches for instance by short-term/easy to implement solutions and long-term ones.
+It is important to stay structured even if you think you have reached the final stage.
+Therefore, categorize your approaches, for instance by short-term/easy to implement solutions and long-term ones.

 - Negotiate with current suppliers.

 - Look for other suppliers (form partnerships or buy greater amounts with batch discounts).